Summer Survival Guide for Parents

 Make self-care a priority

 Summertime often brings big ideas and trips and expectations.
 All of which add stress to a parent’s already full plate.
 Regardless of whether or not you have grand plans for the summer, self-care is usually a low priority.
 But skipping self-care leads to shorter tempers and more frustration with your child.
-This can then lead to big behaviors in children.
+And your stress can lead to big behaviors in your child.

 The solution is to make sure you are getting regular time just for you.

 The best way to make self-care a priority is to schedule it in.
 That may mean you need to tag team with a partner, family member or babysitter so that you can get your time in.
 Or it may mean you keep an earlier bedtime for your kids in the summertime.
 This gives you a consistent break from being a parent in the evenings.
 For older kids, this does not mean they have to be asleep.
 Instead they can have quiet reading time until actual sleeping time.

 If you have a partner, make sure you are both getting your self-care in.
 This includes helping to protect each other’s recharging time.
 Think of it as being self-care buddies.
 You both support each other’s needs and keep each other accountable.